nicocha/CSCA-masterlist/README.md

 # CSCA-masterlist

-Python 3 script to decode ICAO CSCA MasterList published by countries.
+Python 3 script to decode ICAO ldif file and CSCA MasterList published by countries.
 A masterlist contains Certificate Signing Certificate Authority (CSCA) certificate used to verify ePassport integrity.

 The script exports a masterlist into a single PEM encoded file and each certificate into a PEM encoded separate file.